MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-proxy.md

 A primary concern for many organizations is how to prevent data exfiltration before it happens.
 Two of the biggest risks are unmanaged devices (that may not be protected with a pin or may contain malicious apps) and guest users where your IT department has little visibility and control.

-Now that your apps are deployed, you can easily configure policies to mitigate both of these risks by leveraging our native integrations with Windows Intune for device management, Azure AD for user groups, and Azure Information Protection for data protection.
+Now that your apps are deployed, you can easily configure policies to mitigate both of these risks by leveraging our native integrations with Microsoft Intune for device management, Azure AD for user groups, and Azure Information Protection for data protection.

 * **Mitigate unmanaged devices**: Create a [session policy to label](session-policy-aad.md#create-a-cloud-app-security-session-policy) and protect highly confidential files meant for users in your organization only.
 * **Mitigate guest users**: Create a [session policy to apply custom permissions](session-policy-aad.md#protect-download) to any file that is downloaded by guest users.
 For example, you can set permissions so that guest users can only access a protected file.